 This goes a long way to wrapping a bow around the entire morning experience and will send them off with a lasting positive impression.

-Do these eight things and you’ll see a greater return and higher percentage of second- and third-time guests.
+Do these eight things and you’ll see a greater return and higher percentage of second- and third-time guests come back to church.